-While anti-China protests in Japan, Philippines, Vietnam, and Zambia are all triggered by China's immense need for natural resources within or near these countries' borders, the demonstrative responses to the perceived overuse of power by China have, however, not been universal in character with some having large followings and others being minute in number.
+While anti-China protests in Japan, Philippines, Vietnam, and Zambiaare all triggered by China's immense need for natural resources within or near these countries' borders, the demonstrative responses to the perceived overuse of power by China have, however, not been universal in character with some having large followings and others being minute in number.
 As one can presume, anti-China protests are distinctly shaped by the political, economic, and historical interactions between China and the individual nation where anti-China protests have recently taken place.
 Anti-China protests in Japan, for instance, are often fueled by right-wing politically-motivated elements of civil society who are reflecting historical angst toward China as well as the Japanese government's rigid stance over island disputes in the East China Sea, whereas in Zambia resource extraction by China has fueled protests linked to unfair wage labor.

-The countries where anti-China protests have recently occurred are not only analyzed through the lens of how and why they take place but also from the viewpoint of how wide-spread anti-China sentiment is within that country.
-These concerns spring from the comparative nature of the two primary questions that I try to answer in this paper: 1) what are the similarities and differences among these recent anti-China protests?
-And, 2) can these protests be seen as movements that are systematically organized or have potential to become social movements?
-I focus on four different countries who currently have very different relationships with China because doing so makes it relatively easier to discern (in a comparative sense) the causal factors that account for distinctive sorts of anti-China protests and their outcomes.
-Below, I look first at the origins of anti-China sentiment at a regional level - between the Asia-Pacific region and Africa, then examine the characteristics of different protests within the context of natural resource-based themes, and then give some examples of the coordination of what might be called anti-China movements.
-In this paper, the territorial and resource claims by China will be only briefly mentioned, my primary concern here takes into account the characteristics of recent anti-China protests in the four aforementioned nations that have been fueled by China's need for natural resources and their likeness to being seen as or becoming social movements.
-Literature The need to understand anti-China protest is compelling, not merely because China's unprecedented growth since the end of the twentieth century has placed it in a dominant position to expand its influence in the world-though that is reason enough-and not simply because anti-China protest in the non-Western world has gone largely ignored social scientists.
+Thecountries where anti-China protests have recently occurred are not only analyzed through the lens of how and why they take place but also from the viewpoint of how wide-spread anti-China sentiment is within that country.
+These concerns spring from the comparative nature of the two primary questions that I try to answer in this paper: First, what are the similarities and differences among these recent anti-China protests?
+And, secondly, can these protests be seen as movements that are systematically organized or have potential to become social movements?
+In addition, this short paper seeks to add the lack of literature on anti-China protests around the world.

+After briefly discussing the limited literature connected to the topic this paper describes the origins of anti-China sentiment in the Asia-Pacific region and Africa.It then describes the characteristics of different protests within the context of natural resource-based themes, andprovides some examples of what might be called anti-China movements.
+In this paper, the territorial and resource claims by China will be only briefly mentioned.
+My primary concern here takes into account the characteristics of recent anti-China protests in Japan, Philippines, Vietnam, and Zambia that have been fueled by China's need for natural resources and their possibility of becoming social movements.

+Literature

+The need to understand anti-China protest is compelling, not merely because China's unprecedented growth since the end of the twentieth century has placed it in a dominant position to expand its influence in the world-though that is reason enough-and not simply because anti-China protest in the non-Western world has gone largely ignored by social scientists.
 Indeed, it is compelling in both a practical and intellectual basis.
-In practical terms, the comparing of anti- ISSN: 2229 - 5313 China protests can help explain, and elaborate not only the differences between protests but also if there are any patterns of anti-China sentiment between them.
+In practical terms, the comparing of anti-China protests can help explain and elaborate not only the differences between protests but also if there are any patterns of anti-China sentiment between them.
 Unfortunately, theories involved with protest have had little to do with resource acquisition and conflict with other nations while even fewer have involved protests against China.
-In an intellectual sense, the comparing of anti- China protests can help us determine the long-term effects of such demonstrations and to hopefully see if these various anti-China protests may develop into something larger such as a large-scale movement.
+In an intellectual sense, the comparing of anti-China protests can help us determine the long-term effects of such demonstrations and to hopefully see if these various anti-China protests may develop into something larger such as a large-scale movement.